digitalemagine/django-select2/README.md

    It's possible and easy to keep the previous behaviour with a settings, but I didn't prepare a setting for it yet.
 2. PEP008 compliant imports
 3. Versioning with select2 version
+4. Some more documentation
-4. I just wanted to have it easy to update myself...
+5. I just wanted to have it easy to update myself...

 Installation
 ============